Pometry/Raphtory/docs/source/Analysis/queries.md

 **Note:** If no start and end time are provided, Raphtory will default to the minimum and maximum times in the data (or min and max of the time range if a `slice()` etc. has been applied).

-The second step is to create perspectives from each time point, for which we have three options.
-We can look to the `past` from every point, to the `future`, or set a `window`.
+The second step is to specify which direction we are looking in at each time point, for which we have three options.
+We can look to the `past`, to the `future`, or set a `window`.
 In the third case, we can align the time point as:

 * The `Start` of the window - looking into the future the set amount of time.
 This is the default.
 * The `End` of the window - looking into the past the set amount of time.
 * The `Middle` of the window - including data from half the time in both the past and future, providing a smoothing effect.

-**Note:** You can refer to the [`DottedGraph`](com.raphtory.algorithms.api.DottedGraph) documentation for further details.
+**Note:** You can refer to the {scaladoc}`com.raphtory.algorithms.api.DottedGraph`} documentation for further details.

-Coming back to our first example, we can set up a walk along a prefiltered year of our data in steps of one day creating a window of one week in each step as follows:
+Coming back to our first example, we can execute a `walk` along a year of data with increments of one day, and a window of one week into the future as follows:

 ```scala
 graph